According to Wikipedia, a “mantra” is a sacred sound or group of words believed to have spiritual powers when repeated over and over again.

 Talking of love and war, Sophie Ellis Bextor here hands out a lesson in what it takes to get to the top of a competitive field.

-The people that make it at board level or partner in professional services firms or as entrepreneurs are usually talented, driven, competitive and incredibly hard-working.
+The people that make it at board level or partner in professional services firms or as entrepreneurs are driven, competitive and incredibly hard-working.
 And far more skilled in strategy than the average Joe.
 This is why I often give my coaching clients the book The 48 Laws of Power to read.

 You have to watch the video carefully a few times to see the full range of tricks deployed by Sophie.
 She looks like a princess but she fights like an alley cat.